 The A.F.A. in Creative Writing has been designed for students who wish to hone their skills in the field of creative writing.

 TheatreLove theatre?
 We offer an associate degree option for transfer to a four-year school and a certificate in Theatre Arts.

 EnglishThe A.A. in English has been designed for students who plan to transfer to a four-year institution and earn a bachelor's degree in English.
 Learn More »

-Foreign LanguagesThe College offers foreign language courses in Arabic, French, German, Italian, Russian and Spanish.
+World LanguagesThe College offers world language courses in Arabic, French, German, Italian, Russian and Spanish.

 Art ProgramsWant to study art?
 Choose from associate degrees in Graphic Design, Photography and Studio Arts that enable you to transfer to a four-year institution to complete a Bachelor's degree.
 Learn More »

 General StudiesThe General Studies program is designed for those students who wish to broaden their cultural backgrounds, improve their effectiveness as citizens and parents, and increase their knowledge and understanding of the world in which they live.
 Learn More »

 Liberal ArtsThe Liberal Arts curriculum provides the core liberal arts component of most bachelor's degree programs and prepares students for transfer to four-year colleges or universities.
 Learn More »

 MusicThe College offers a variety of music courses, ranging from Fundamentals of Music and Introduction to World Music to Piano and Guitar.
 Learn More »